Biological-Microsystems-Laboratory/micropipette/git-workflow.md

 ex :
 cd Documents/ ...

-You can list the directory contects by typing
+You can list the directory contents by typing

 ls